bona fides

 As any 12 stepper might explain, it’s hard to pull yourself up out of a hole without some higher help.
 If one expects no help, hopelessness perhaps makes sense.
 But if you pay close attention, it seems that someone keeps throwing down “ropes” for us – insights, innovations, and happy coincidences of endless variety and scope.
 We needn’t know the nature or name of this higher help to see the ropes, use them, and be thankful.

 Maybe this Higher Power is some infinitely inscrutable being, playing, for reasons known only to herself, with the simulation that we call the universe.
 Maybe it’s just our ancestors – the grateful dead, as it were.
 Maybe it’s the universe itself.
+Maybe it’s all of the above.
 Since no one really knows, envision this power as you see fit – and maybe ask it for help.

 I’m as overwhelmed as anyone by the adversity of life; but I guess my religion has at least a bit in common with Jobs’: alongside the challenges, I see an endless horizon of solutions.
 I don’t mean as in “More iPhones!”, but in a hopefulness that there’s a way forward, and a willingness to seek it.